Michael Somes: Career

 In 1959, Somes was named a Commander of the Order of the British Empire (CBE).

 Personal life

-In 1954, Somes married the ballet dancer Deirdre Annette Dixon (1934 - 1959), a junior soloist for the Royal Ballet.
+In 1954, Somes married the ballet dancer Deirdre Annette Dixon (1934–1959), a junior soloist for the Royal Ballet.
 Dixon died in a London hospital on May 28, 1959, aged 25, from a cerebral abscess and meningitis, although her obituary in The Stage states that her death was from the effects of a car accident two years previously.
 Somes then married fellow ballet dancer Dame Antoinette Sibley in 1964; they divorced in 1973.
 He later married ballet dancer Wendy Ellis.
 He died of a brain tumour in London in 1994.

-Somes was a distant relative (1st cousin 3 times removed) of Joseph Somes, (1787-1845), British shipowner, Conservative politician and Governor of the New Zealand Company.
-He was also related to the latter's namesake Joseph Somes (1819-1871), Conservative M.P. for Kingston upon Hull from 1859-1865.
+Somes was a distant relative (1st cousin 3 times removed) of Joseph Somes, (1787–1845), British shipowner, Conservative politician and Governor of the New Zealand Company.
+He was also related to the latter's namesake Joseph Somes (1819–1871), Conservative M.P. for Kingston upon Hull from 1859 to 1865.